-"What else do you want me to say?" he asked, still acting cocky and macho, probably because he knows that he can just go and walk away.
+"What else do you want me to say?" he asked, still acting cocky and macho, probably because he knew that he can just go and walk away.
 "There isn't a lot I can say to you."

 "I don't want your money," I spat.
 "I want your support."

-I bit my lip and nod.
+I bit my lip and nodded.

 But that was the past.
 Everything that happened in the past is going to stay in the past, and my future, though not as bright as I had hoped it to be, will be the best that I can possibly have.